Lama Khemsar Rinpoche

 Yang-sid Trul-ku Norbu-la is born and lives in Hong Kong.
 In the earlier days

-of the 1960s, Lama P. Khemsar Rinpoche also studied Buddhism under several Buddhist
+of the 1960s, Lama P. T. Khemsar Rinpoche also studied Buddhism under several

-Lamas including Gheshe Lobsang Tharchin, Professor Samdhong Trulku Rinpoche
+Buddhist Lamas including Gheshe Lobsang Tharchin, Professor Samdhong Trulku

-and Jamchen Rinpoche, etc. He had also received teachings, in different times,
+Rinpoche and Jamchen Rinpoche, etc. He had also received teachings, in different

-from His Holiness the 14th Dalai Lama including a five day teaching on Lo-jong
+times, from His Holiness the 14th Dalai Lama including a five day teaching on

-(Mind Training) in Scotland.
-Similar teachings given by H.H The Dalai Lama in
+Lo-jong (Mind Training) in Scotland.
+Similar teachings given by H.H The Dalai

 L ama Khemsar Rinpoche explored many other faiths too, including Hinduism, Sikhism, Judaism, Christianity and Islam.
 In doing so, he discovered that the lessons taught and the wisdom insights gained therein are, in essence, similar and compatible.
 However, in these faiths, he found that the view based progressive spiritual path (Ta-drub) which leads one to complete enlightenment seemed lacking.
 This is to say, he remarked, that when it comes to the Ta-Gom-chod-dre (views, meditations, characteristics and result) of Yungdrung Bön Buddhism and the Buddhist Tradition, the above mentioned spiritual traditions do have a vast gap to be filled in.
 He thus extends a warm welcome to all to attend his teachings in abridging and enhancing wider views, regardless of faith, creed, or gender, etc., and stresses that as common themes tend to run through all the spiritual paths, it is possible to use his teachings to complement and abridge wider views thus enhancing the teachings of other paths and vice versa.
 The Lama is a ri-med (Non-sectarian) teacher thus he teaches "Spiritual Knowledge" rather than religious dogma.
 He preaches not to change one’s faith but one must change one’s mind and explore other faith’s spiritual knowledge in order to enhance one’s own faith.
 He tells us not to talk about Religion but to practice and live religiously!

-precious mountain -Kailash).
-Broadly speaking, in the Yungdrung Bön system,
+-Kailash).
+Broadly speaking, in the Yungdrung Bön system, there are two

-school).
-The Lama has introduced Drub-dra school as the main focus where by
+The Lama has introduced Drub-dra school as the main focus where by practicing

-practicing Ngondro (Foundation) and Ngo-zhi (Principal) teachings one has to
+Ngondro (Foundation) and Ngo-zhi (Principal) teachings one has to reach the

-reach the final goal of Enlightenment.
-As per Drub-dra curriculum, it is a must
+final goal of Enlightenment.
+As per Drub-dra curriculum, it is a must in all

 has to practice and meditate.
 He also maintains the She-dra school aspect in